-On the next day, the celebrations end in Nandgaon as the women of Barsana play colours with those men to mark the festival’s last leg.
-This entire affair is called ‘Lathmar Holi,‘ and it is done in good humour and starts at the Ladliji temple, where Radha Rani’s idol stands with aplomb.
+On the next day, the celebrations end in Nandgaon as the women of Barsana play colors with those men to mark the festival’s last leg.
+This entire affair is called ‘Lathmar Holi,‘ and it is done in good humor and starts at the Ladliji temple, where Radha Rani’s idol stands with aplomb.

 Holi in India also marks the arrival of spring.
-The inhabitants of Shantiniketan of West Bengal, especially the students, wear flowers as jewellery and traditional dresses.
+The inhabitants of Shantiniketan of West Bengal, especially the students, wear flowers as jewelry and traditional dresses.

 The Sikh way of celebrating this festival is evident from the Hola Mohalla festivities in Anandpur Sahib.
 Guru Gobind Singh initiated them, and it is traditionally celebrated for three days.
 The festivities include great exhibitions of skilled martial arts, along with throwing colors on one another, dancing to the beats of Dhol, and traditional kirtans.
 Most importantly, men play with Chakari, a ring with metal strokes depicting Sikh talent of weapon.
 This fair turns to be the perfect occasion for showing Sikh valor with talent when fun and colors are in the air.
 The bravado celebrations are pumped with much testosterone, unlike most other unique celebrations of Holi.